turbot/steampipe-docs/docs/cloud/integrations/golang.md

 ---
 # Connect to Steampipe Cloud from Golang

-Since your Steampipe Cloud workspace is a Postgres database, by using the `pq` driver you can connect and query your workspace database with Golang.
+Since your Steampipe Cloud workspace is a Postgres database, you can connect and query using Go's database client.

-The [Connect](/docs/cloud/integrations/overview) tab for your workspace provides the details you need to connect Steampipe Cloud with Golang.
+The [Connect](/docs/cloud/integrations/overview) tab for your workspace provides the details you need to connect from Go.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/steampipe-cloud-connect-details.jpg" />
 </div>

-You'll need the Postgres driver for Go's database/sql package, which you can install using `go get github.com/lib/pq`.
+You'll need the Postgres driver for Go's `database/sql` package, which you can install using `go get github.com/lib/pq`.
 Then you specify the connection string, create a connection, run a query, and fetch results.
 In this example, we query the name, region and the versioning state of `aws_s3_bucket`.

 ```go